-Gaming Law for Tribal Government Officials,
+Gaming Law for Tribal Government

-Professionals and Commissioners
+Officials, Gaming Professionals and Commissioners

-or other gaming professional, you are
+and other gaming professionals are

 entrusted with the responsibility of overseeing